Kalyzee/knotes/README.md

 ## Database configuration / installation

-You have to add into edX settings file

-For dev environment you have to add at the end of /edx/app/edxapp/edx-platform/cms/envs/devstack.py and  /edx/app/edxapp/edx-platform/lms/envs/devstack.py
+For dev environment you have to append the following lines into /edx/app/edxapp/edx-platform/cms/envs/devstack.py and  /edx/app/edxapp/edx-platform/lms/envs/devstack.py

 ```python